 - Wear a mask if you need to be in the same room as other household members.
 This is especially important when you are around people at higher risk for getting very sick from COVID-19. - Do not have non-essential visitors. - If you are immunocompromised or if you were severely ill with COVID-19, talk to your doctor about when you can be around other people. - Bring as much fresh air into your home as possible.
-Open windows (if it is safe to do so) and use fans to blow air out or use air purifiers.
-See the CDC Improving Ventilation in Your Home webpage for more information. - Avoid contact with high-risk individuals like people who reside temporarily or live in a congregate facility or people with immunocompromising conditions for 10 days.
+Open windows (if it is safe to do so) and use fans to blow air out or use air purifiers. - Avoid contact with high-risk individuals like people who reside temporarily or live in a congregate facility or people with immunocompromising conditions for 10 days.